Skip to main content

 Drag a dropdown onto the canvas and link to a new API

-3. Paste the SQL query below.
-This query gets distinct product names from the orders table.
+4. Paste the SQL query below into the API editor.
+This query gets distinct product names from the orders table

 SELECT DISTINCT product